chingeng/data_bootcamp07/README.md

 # Data Science Bootcamp 07
-All my data projects in the bootcamp.
+This is all my Bootcamp project that I've learned so far.
 There are 10 sprints as follows

 - Google Sheets
 - SQL